paulwizviz/go-web/docs/Build.md

 ## Build for development

+The scaffold provides a mini development environment to support your development effort.
+Follow these steps to build, run, stop and clean your environment.

 1. Open terminal and navigate to the root of your scaffold

-2. Run the command `./scripts/dev/build.sh ` to build container images for react and rest
+2. Run the command `./scripts/dev/op.sh package` to build container images for react and rest

-3. Run the command `./scripts/dev/build.sh run` to start a development environment comprising of three docker containers: router, frontend and rest server (see eaxmple below)
+3. Run the command `./scripts/dev/op.sh run` to start a development environment comprising of three docker containers: router, frontend and rest server (see eaxmple below)
 ```
 CONTAINER ID        IMAGE                     COMMAND                  CREATED             STATUS              PORTS                    NAMES
 80d4b66a92e6        paulwizviz/go-rest:dev    "/usr/local/bin/go-r…"   21 seconds ago      Up 19 seconds       0.0.0.0:9000->9000/tcp   rest